Extended symmetry analysis of remarkable (1+2)-dimensional Fokker-Planck equation: Exact solutions of (1+1)-dimensional linear heat equations with inverse square potential

-\begin{proof} It is obvious that the subgroups $G^{\rm lin}$ and $F$ are connected subgroups of $G$.
-Jointly with the splitting of $G$ over $R$, this implies that elements of the required list can be selected from the subgroup~$R$.
+\begin{proof} It is obvious that $G^{\rm lin}$ and~$F$ are connected pseudosubgroup and subgroup of~$G$, respectively.
+Jointly with the splitting of~$G$ over~$R$, this implies that elements of the required list can be selected from the subgroup~$R$.
 Factoring out the elements of the identity component of~$R$, which is isomorphic to~$\mathbb R^\times_{>0}$, we obtain either the identity transformation or~$\mathscr I'$. \end{proof}

 \begin{lemma}(\cite{pate1977a, popo2003a}) A complete list of $G^{\rm ess}$-inequivalent subalgebras of $\mathfrak g^{\rm ess}$ is exhausted by the subalgebras

 where $\delta\in\{-1,0,1\}$, and~$\nu$ is an arbitrary real constant satisfying indicated constraints.
 The first number in the subscript of~$\mathfrak s$ denotes the dimension of the corresponding subalgebra. \end{lemma}